THE YEARLY READER

 Forward to 1914: The Miracle Braves Cellar-bound in July, the usually hapless Boston Braves perform one of the game’s greatest turnarounds.

-Back to 1912: The $30,000 Muffs A series of critical blunders do in the New York Giants against the Boston Red Sox at the World Series.
+Back to 1912: The $30,000 Muffs Frank Baker famously powers the Philadelphia Athletics past an aggressive New York Giants squad in the World Series.